John Hogan (North Carolina planter)

 Colonel John Hogan (1740 – April 1810) was an American planter and soldier from Orange County, North Carolina.
 He was a member of the North Carolina state senate in 1779.

 Early life

 It is widely believed that John was born in Prince William County, Virginia.
-By 1770, he had married Mary Lloyd, daughter of Col. Maj.
+By 1770, he had married Mary Lloyd, daughter of Colonial Maj.
 Thomas Lloyd III (b. abt 1710, d.
 1792) who had come to Orange Co, North Carolina in 1753 from Prince George County, Virginia.
-The couple settled in Orange County, North Carolina by 1772, and bought a farm near Chapel Hills, which is still owned by some members of the Hogan family.
+The couple settled in Orange County, North Carolina by 1772, and bought a farm near Chapel Hill, which is still owned by some members of the Hogan family.